Theragatha - The Verses of the Senior Monks

 215Transmigrating for such a long time,

-I’ve evolved through various states of rebirth,
+I’ve proceded through various states of rebirth,

-Not seeing the noble truths,
+not seeing the noble truths,

-A blind, unenlightened person.
+a blind, unenlightened person.

 216But when I became heedful

-All states of rebirth were cut off;
+All states of rebirth are cut off;

 Sandhita